Burmese cats ideal weight and nutrition

 As a result of separate breeding programs, there are two Burmese cat types, the British Burmese and the American Burmese.
 Bellow we will examine the British version.

-According to the Fédération Internationale Féline, the Burmese distinguishes itself as an independent breed by its unique genetics of color.
+According to the Fédération Internationale Féline, Burmese distinguishes itself as an independent breed by its unique genetics of color.
 The striking characteristics of this lively breed are its silky coat texture as well as their expressive eyes.

-So the Burmese cats possess a wedge shaped head, wide at the cheekbones, tapering to a blunt finish at the muzzle.
+So the Burmese cats have a wedge shaped head, wide at the cheekbones, tapering to a blunt finish at the muzzle.
 The top of the head is broad and high, wide between the ears and slightly rounded when viewed in profile.
 The tip of the nose and the chin form a vertical live.
 The nose bears a distinct break at the base and the jaws are wide at the hinge.
 The chin is strong and when viewed in profile, it shows a strong lower jaw.

 Their eyes are large and set wide apart.
 The top line of the eyes is straight with a slight oriental slant towards the nose.
 The eyes' lower line is rounded.
 Their color can be all shades of yellow, from chartreuse to amber, however golden yellow is the ideal.
 In any case the color should be lustrous, particularly alert and bright.

-The Burmese cats possess a medium length, muscular and compact body.
+Burmese cats have a medium length, muscular and compact body.
 It is much heavier than it looks, that is why their nickname is "Bricks wrapped in Silk".
 The chest is strong and rounded in profile and the back is straight.
 The legs are rather slender and in proportion to the body and the paws are small and oval.

-The typical Burmese tail is of medium length, of medium thickness at its base and tapering to a rounded tip.
+Their tail is of medium length, of medium thickness at its base and tapering to a rounded tip.
 The coat, finally is fine, glossy and silky.
 It is short, lying close to the body, with almost no undercoat.
 The recognized colors and patterns are the following:

 · Brown